TTT-2/docs/docs/developers/basics/creating-an-addon.md

 #### Roles

 Custom role files have to be placed inside `lua/terrortown/entities/roles`.
-A more in depth documenation can be found in the [/developers/content-creation/creating-a-role/](creating a role) section.
+A more in depth documenation can be found in the [creating a role](/developers/content-creation/creating-a-role/) section.

 ## Publishing your Addon